Srinivasa Malla

 Srinivasa Malla (Nepali: श्रीनिवास मल्ल) was a Malla dynasty king and the King of Patan.
 He was the son of Siddhi Narasimha Malla and reigned on Patan from 1661 until his abdication in 1685.

 Early life

 Srinivasa Malla was involved in administrative works from an early age by his father Siddhi Narasimha Malla.
 By 1641.
-Srinivasa was sharing the responsibilities with his father and in 1649 he was even recognized as a joint ruler alongside his father.
+Srinivasa shared the responsibilities with his father and in 1649 he was even recognized as a joint ruler alongside his father.

 Reign

 Srinivasa's father Siddhinarasimha went to a religious exile in 1657 and Srinivasa was recognized as the King.
 He was formally crowned as the King of Patan in 1661.
-During his reign, Patan had a boundary with Gorkha and Tanahun in the west and Gajuripeda in the north-west.
+During his reign, Patan had a boundary with the Gorkha and Tanahun kingdoms in the west and Gajuripeda in the north-west.

 Battles with neighboring kingdoms

 In around 1658, he had a dispute with Pratap Malla of Kantipur and jointly with Jagat Prakash Malla of Bhadgaon, he attacked Kantipur.
 This benefitted Bhadgaon as its blocked trade routes were re-opened.
 In the same year, Kantipur and Patan signed an agreement and established friendly relations.

 In 1660, Jagat Prakash Malla of Bhadgaon set fire to a small military outpost near Changu which came under the jurisdiction of Kantipur.
 Jagat Prakash also beheaded eight people and took some people as prisoners.
 In response to this, Patan and Kantipur jointly launched attacks against Bhadgaon and defeated it.
 In 1662, Srinivasasa Malla mediated the quarrel between Kantipur and Bhadaon and peace was restored.